 When can I enroll in Medicare Supplement Plan G?

-The annual election period does not apply to Medicare Supplement insurance plans in Nebraska.
+The Annual Election Period (AEP) does not apply to Medicare Supplement insurance plans in Nebraska.
 Although you can enroll in Medicare Supplement insurance Plan G in Nebraska at any time, you are not guaranteed coverage.

 The best time to enroll is during your Open Enrollment Period.
 Your OEP is a six-month period that starts when you turn 65 and enroll in Medicare Part B.